adrwxyz/adrw.xyz/notes/code/2019-12-30-nextcloud.md

 - Log in to Contacts (CardDAV) and Calendar (CalDAV) in respective clients with the URL `https://nextcloud.domain/remote.php/dav/`.
 In testing, iOS with this URL works automatically without any further custom settings.

+# Rough Notes (Not used in Production)

+## Firewall

+- TODO

+## Encrypt Nextcloud Folders

+- Use [eCryptfs](https://help.ubuntu.com/lts/serverguide/ecryptfs.html) to encrypt the Nextcloud Snap directories to protect user data
+- TODO
+- Look into full disk encryption or encrypting the snap directory

-# Nextcloud Install with Snap
+## Nextcloud Install with Snap

 - Install using Ubuntu Snap `snap install nextcloud --edge`.
 We're install edge to get the latest Nextcloud version (18) since Snap stable is still on 16.X.
 - Set higher memory limits for php `snap set nextcloud php.memory-limit=512M`